ACCV 2024

 Method

 Models trained with ERM readily capture spurious correlations in the data, degrading generalization.
-Existing debiasing methods either require prior knowledge of biases or can only handle a single bias type.
+Existing debiasing methods either require prior knowledge of biases (Group DRO) or can only handle a single bias type (PI, JTT).

 ABD operates in two stages.
 First, bias-adapted parameters \(\phi = \theta - \alpha \nabla_\theta \mathcal{L}(f_\theta)\) are obtained via one-step gradient descent from the debiased parameters \(\theta\) .
 Since \(f_\phi\) is sensitive to superficial patterns, its predictions partition the data into a bias-aligned group (\(G^\odot\) ) and a bias-conflicting group (\(G^\otimes\) ).
 The debiased parameters \(\theta\) are then updated by minimizing the worst-case group loss via group DRO.